felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 and suggestions when I realized I was out of ideas.
 I searched on YouTube for insight.
 I was at my most vulnerable then, because I was basically admitting that I needed help.
 I had overcome the learning anxiety on the topic of learning itself.

-It might not look like much, just asking someone or a search engine for help, but this is huge!
+It might not look like
+much, just asking someone or a search engine for help, but this is huge!
 It requires tremendous courage to try new things, fall on your face, and ask for help.
-I tip my hat to anyone who experiences learning anxiety and makes it this far in their own journey.
+I tip my hat to anyone who experiences personal hardships and has the courage to look for assistance before trying again.
-This is the stuff psychological breakthroughs are made of.
+That's how major psychological breakthroughs begin.
+In a way, that is what you chose to do by starting to read this text (and look at you, still reading!).
+So, let's take a minute to celebrate the fact that you chose to hear my advice, and that despite all the distractions in the world, you are still paying attention and making progress.
+You're awesome! :tada:

-I can't say if your learning system will look like mine.
+I can't say for sure if your final learning system will look like mine.
 But however your brain learns, you'll have to fail before you get good.
 So remember that **each humbling failure is a step closer to mastery, and rejoice that you are making real progress.**

+Alright, enough talking, let's start doing.
+It's time I share with you how I actually learn.

 # Chapter 5: My current learning system